Intelligent-Systems-Lab/maskrcnn-benchmark/README.md

+# Benchmark of Nvidia Nano Board and Google Coral Dev Board

 # Faster R-CNN and Mask R-CNN in PyTorch 1.0

 This project aims at providing the necessary building blocks for easily